pymupdf/PyMuPDF-Optional-Material/docs/irect.rst

 IRect
 ==========

 IRect is a rectangular bounding box similar to :ref:`Rect`, except that all corner coordinates are integers.
 IRect is used to specify an area of pixels, e.g. to receive image data during rendering.
-Otherwise, many similarities exist, e.g. considerations concerning emptiness and finiteness of rectangles also apply to ref:`IRect`.
+Otherwise, many similarities exist, e.g. considerations concerning emptiness and finiteness of rectangles also apply to this class.

 ============================== ===========================================
 **Attribute / Method**          **Short Description**